Packing and Covering Immersions in 4-Edge-Connected Graphs: Abstract

 \section{Abstract}

-A graph $G$ immerses $H$ if $H$ can be obtained from a subgraph of $G$ by splitting off edges and removing isolated vertices.
+A graph $G$ contains another graph $H$ as an immersion if $H$ can be obtained from a subgraph of $G$ by splitting off edges and removing isolated vertices.
 In this paper, we prove an edge-variant of the Erd\H{o}s-P\'{o}sa property with respect to the immersion containment in 4-edge-connected graphs.
-More precisely, we prove that for every graph $H$, there exists a function $f$ such that for every 4-edge-connected graph $G$, either $G$ contains $k$ pairwise edge-disjoint subgraphs each immersing $H$, or there exist at most $f(k)$ edges of $G$ intersecting all such subgraphs.
-The theorem is best possible in the sense that the 4-edge-connectivity cannot be replaced by the 3-edge-connectivity.
+More precisely, we prove that for every graph $H$, there exists a function $f$ such that for every 4-edge-connected graph $G$, either $G$ contains $k$ pairwise edge-disjoint subgraphs each containing $H$ as an immersion, or there exists a set of at most $f(k)$ edges of $G$ intersecting all such subgraphs.
+This theorem is best possible in the sense that the 4-edge-connectivity cannot be replaced by the 3-edge-connectivity.